sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 ## Provide clear tags of Test and Validation
 <img src="https://i.imgur.com/c8IRiil.png" height="300" />

-## Cloudwatch graph can help to plot accuracy
+## CloudWatch graph can help to plot accuracy
 <img src="https://i.imgur.com/0CPxT8n.png" height="300" />

 ## We can define what to send to clooudwatch